 Further down the page you’ll find a list of places to visit in Greece, all with an educational or historical bent, but first an introduction.
 Touring Greece was our first ever educational holiday.
 We’ve been travelling full-time with the kids for the last 3 years which enhances their education in amazing ways.
 So what was different about this trip, what made Greece an educational holiday rather than more long-term travel?
 My 12 year old picked Greece as a destination, a treat for his birthday and one that we were happy to provide.
 This was a short holiday for us, 2 weeks, not travel of no fixed duration and it was all about the history, mythology heritage and food of Greece.
 This trip was short and fast paced, we had things to see and places to visit in Greece so we never stayed in a town more than 2 nights.
-This is the first post about our Greece trip, about some of the educational highlights, ancient sites, and sensational museums you can visit.
+This is the first post about our Greece trip mentioning places to visit in Greece, educational highlights, ancient sites, and sensational museums you can visit.
 Our tour of Greece is restricted to the Greek mainland, Plopponese, Athens and Corinth area.

 Everywhere you go in Greece you’ll be tripping over ancient sites, you couldn’t possibly visit them all.
 We tried to get to the main ones and places we’d heard of or knew something about already.
 For my son this was easy, he’s been obsessed with Greek mythology and history since starting to read Rick Riordan’s Percy Jackson books.
 Percy ( Perseus) is the demigod son of Poseidon, this series of books and Riordan’s others, on Roman, Norse and Egyptian mythology kindled a thirst for knowledge in my then 8 year old that have kept him reading and re-reading for almost 4 years now.
 My younger son is following in his brother’s footsteps.
 This high quality fiction got the ball rolling and sparked an interest, they devour content on their favourite mythological and historical topics.
 It was this interest that selected our 2 week itinerary and places to visit in Greece.
 During our stay they picked up copies of The Iliad, Odyssey and Heracles, all now read.
 A bit of passion goes a long way in education!